Cospectral graphs obtained by edge deletion: Constructing graphs cospectral with respect to , , and

 \begin{example} As mentioned in Section~\ref{sec:sgr25,12,5,6}, there are 15 non-isomorphic strongly regular graphs with parameters SRG(25,12, 5, 6).
-By Theorem~\ref{thm:edgeApoly}, for each of these graphs, by deleting an edge, we obtain adjacency cospectral graphs.
-In particular, two of the 15 strongly regular graphs have the property that deleting an edge from the graph results in non-isomorphic graphs.
-They each provides a family of 150 graphs such that any two graphs in the same family are cospectral but not isomorphic.
+By taking $X=X'$ in Theorem~\ref{thm:edgeApoly} to be one of these graphs $X_i$ and by removing an edge from $X$ in different ways, we obtain a family of graphs that are pairwise adjacency cospectral with cospectral complements.
+In particular, two of the 15 strongly regular graphs have the property that different ways of removing an edge from the graph result in non-isomorphic graphs.
+Therefore each of the two graphs provides a family of 150 graphs such that any two graphs in the same family are cospectral with cospectral complement but not isomorphic.
 These two graphs correspond to $X_1$ and $X_3$ in Table~\ref{tab:dataek3p3k4}, with graph6-string being, respectively, \\ 'X\textasciitilde{}zfCqTc\{YPT`fUQidaeNRKxItIMpholosZFKjXHZGnDZDYHwuF',\\